Tornadoes of 2011: Synopsis

-A graph of the number of tornadoes in 2011 compared to the average tornado season.

 An ongoing outbreak at the end of 2010 continued into the first three hours of 2011.
 During that period seven tornadoes developed in Mississippi.
 However, during the remainder of the month, tornadic activity was suppressed by a cold air mass, with nine additional tornadoes – all weak – taking place.

 This inactivity continued through much of February before a pattern shift.
-Two consecutive outbreaks took place on February 25 and 27 – 28, producing a combined 55 tornadoes.
+Two consecutive outbreaks took place on February 24 and 27 – 28, producing a combined 55 tornadoes.
 Overall, 63 tornadoes were confirmed in the month, making it the fourth most active February on record.

-Activity in March was split between the start and end of the month, and with a total of 75 tornadoes recorded, it ran slightly above average for the month.
+Activity in March was split between the start and end of the month - with a total of 75 tornadoes recorded, it ran slightly above average for the month.

 In early April, a prolific severe weather event produced 46 tornadoes and more than 1,200 reports of wind damage, setting the tone for the month.

-A nearly continuous series of major tornado outbreaks followed thereafter in the remainder of April, including two extreme multi-day tornado outbreaks that were among the largest in U.S. history (one of them also one of the deadliest and the costliest) and two other large tornado outbreaks, resulting in an incredibly active month from start to finish; it was the most active month for tornadoes on record and by an extremely large margin the most active April, with 773 tornadoes in total.
+A nearly continuous series of major tornado outbreaks followed thereafter in the remainder of April, including two extreme multi-day tornado outbreaks that were among the largest in U.S. history (one of them the deadliest and the costliest; and the other involving a widespread tornado outbreak in North Carolina, the worst since the March 28, 1984 outbreak) and two major tornado outbreaks in a time period from April 8 - 11 and April 19 - 24, resulting in an incredibly active month.
+April 2011 was the most active month for tornadoes on record, with an extremely large margin of 773 tornadoes in total.